Global nonlinear stability of vortex sheets for the Navier-Stokes equations with large data: Introduction

+The refined estimate plays a key role in the proof and it is derived from two observations.
+First, owing to the cancellation property of the vortex sheets, we find that $\vvt_\perp^\od$ satisfies the parabolic-type equation with small source terms,

-The second observation is the existence of the $L^2$-integrable anti-derivative variables such that $\vvt_\perp^\od \sim \p_3 \mathbf{V}_\perp. $ Formally, $\mathbf{V}_\perp$ satisfies the integrated system and data of \cref{equ-vi}, and the use of the Green's function yields that Then we can prove that the non-zero mode remains small globally in time.
+This means that the largeness of $\vvt_\perp^\od$ is totally from the initial data.
+The second observation is the existence of the $L^2$-integrable anti-derivative variables such that $\vvt_\perp^\od \sim \p_3 \mathbf{V}_\perp. $ Formally, $\mathbf{V}_\perp$ satisfies the integrated system and data of \cref{equ-vi}, and the use of the Green's function yields \cref{intro-key}.

+\textit{Role of small Mach number.} Throughout this paper, we shall use the smallness of the Mach number $\e$ to deal with many complicated nonlinear interactions in the energy estimates.
+In particular, the small Mach number plays a key role in achieving the global smallness of the energy functional, \cref{intro-small}.
+Indeed, the nonlinear pressure results in a bad second-order term in the estimate of $\Ec^*,$ which gives